Expressive Quantum Perceptrons for Quantum Neuromorphic Computing

+If we perform this operation $f^x_o$ times, then our gate is approximately $CZ_{io}$ up to the phase $\pi f^x_o/2-(f^x_o)^2$.
+Since $H_{\text{eff}}$ is correct up to order $\mathcal{O}((f^x_o)^{-2})$, the total error is of order $\mathcal{O}((f^x_o)^{-1})$. \end{proof} \begin{proof}[\textbf{Single-qubit gates}] Finally, the construction of single-qubit gates follows from the presence of single-qubit time-dependent fields.
+In fact, to complete the Clifford+T gates, it suffices to use rotations of the form $R_{z}(\pi/4)$ and $R_x(\pi/4)$~\cite{kliuchnikov2015practical}.
 The Clifford gates are the single-qubit Hadamard- ($H$), phase- ($P$) gates, and the two-qubit control-Z ($CZ$) gate.
 We augment the set $\{H,P, CZ\}$ with the so-called $T$ gate to form a universal gate set~\cite{williams2011quantum}.
 The single-qubit gates are defined as follows